 7. Fire Extinguisher

-First off, yes, you should have a properly maintained fire extinguisher in your home. :-) You never know when you’re going to need it!
-And once you have a home fire extinguisher, make sure to check the pressure gauge about once a month.
+You should definitely have a properly maintained fire extinguisher in your home, because you never know when you might need one!
+And once you do have a home fire extinguisher, make a habit of checking the pressure gauge about once a month.

 8. Contact Lens Case